tyang98/OCamlWire/INSTALL.md

 6. To execute a surrender, you will simply need to type ``surrender``.
 Once all players type ``surrender`` during their respective turns, the game will end.

+7. To win the game, the first player with no tiles left will win.